triska/clpfd/README.md

 6. [**n_queens.pl**](n_queens.pl): Model the so-called [*N-queens
    puzzle*](https://en.wikipedia.org/wiki/Eight_queens_puzzle) with
    CLP(FD) constraints.
-This example is a good candidate to experiment with different search strategies, specified as options of [`labeling/2`](http://www.swi-prolog.org/pldoc/man?predicate=labeling/2).
+This example is a good candidate to experiment with different **search strategies**, specified as options of [`labeling/2`](http://www.swi-prolog.org/pldoc/man?predicate=labeling/2).

 7. [**knight.pl**](knight.pl): Closed Knight's Tour using CLP(FD)
    constraints.
-This is an example of using a more complex *global constraint* called [`circuit/1`](http://www.swi-prolog.org/pldoc/man?predicate=circuit/1).
+This is an example of using a more complex **global constraint** called [`circuit/1`](http://www.swi-prolog.org/pldoc/man?predicate=circuit/1).

 ## Animations